mdb/mdb.github.io/content/blog/2021-06-22-transforming-terraform-outputs-to-markdown-with-terraputs.md

 ## Problem

-You'd like to publish your [Terraform](https://terraform.io) configuration's up-to-date [output values](https://www.terraform.io/docs/language/values/outputs.html) in human-friendly, easy-to-read, accessible format.
+You'd like to publish your [Terraform](https://terraform.io) configuration's up-to-date [output values](https://www.terraform.io/docs/language/values/outputs.html) in a human-friendly, easy-to-read, accessible format.
 Perhaps you'd like to publish their current values to your project's `README.md`, a wiki, or some other form of documentation.

 ## Solution